OniDaito/ChimeraXTempy/README.markdown

 You can pass in multiple models as the first parameter in order to compare scores.

+The NMI score works in the same way

+    nmi (#1) (#2) 10 10 6 6

+The first two parameters are the selected items.
+The third and fourth are the resolutions, and the last two, the contours.

 ## Testing

 The test directory included contains a python test and some sample model and map files for verifying the scoring functions.
+These can be run using the command:

+    python test_cmd.py

+This assumes you have the ChimeraX python modules in your path, as well as TEMPY.
+The easiest way to to do this is to use VirtualEnv or similar.

 ## Tempy

 Taken from [http://tempy.ismb.lon.ac.uk http://tempy.ismb.lon.ac.uk]

 "TEMPy is an object-oriented Python library designed to help the user in the analysis of structures of macromolecular assemblies, especially in the context of 3D electron microscopy density maps.
 It is designed with a set of functionalities that assess the goodness-of-fit between a given atomic model and a density map or between two maps using a variety of different scoring functions.It can also generate various ensembles of alternative fits, which has been shown to be useful in assessing a model fit and find other models with good density fit.
 In the future, TEMPy will also include a suite of functions for density ﬁtting."

 ## Credits